The ballots have been tallied, and Virginia voters have formally approved Caesars Danville Casino.

 Earlier this year, the Virginia General Assembly designated five economically disadvantaged cities in VA that could host a casino referendum.
 Four of them – Danville, Bristol, Norfolk and Portsmouth – voted this year (Richmond voters will cast their votes on Election Day in 2021).

 The Danville casino project has seen strong support from city leaders, including key endorsements, heading into the Election Day vote.
-They argued that the casino would continue the city’s recent transformation.
+They argued that the Virginia casino would continue the city’s recent transformation.

 Danville casino vote results